Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches

-In summary, tipping point analysis remains a practical method to assess the robustness of efficacy results in the presence of informative censoring, especially in the case of imbalanced censoring across the arms.
-In order to make the interpretation of tipping point results more reliable, we encourage better reporting and clinical plausibility assessment of these results.
-In addition to the tipping point itself, visualizations from our case studies and reporting of the factors that impact the tipping point results should be done routinely, such as the fitted parametric model and distribution of censored patients to be imputed.
-We believe transparent reporting and clinical plausibility of the tipping point against internal and external data together improves the overall reliability of tipping point analyses.
+In summary, tipping point analysis provides a practical tool to assess the robustness of efficacy results under potential informative censoring.
+To support reliable interpretation, we encourage transparent reporting, routine visualization, and clinical plausibility assessment, including key drivers such as the imputation model and the characteristics of censored patients requiring imputation.
+An open-source implementation of the various approaches described in the manuscript has been made available via an R package \textbf{tipse} \citep{tipse}.
+We believe consistent implementation, transparent reporting and clinical plausibility assessment of the tipping point against internal and external data together improves the overall reliability of tipping point analyses.